-I came back and read a bit about them and discovered that this organization has a literary movement at its core and was called Kavi-Kavya or Poem and the Poet.
-No wonder they have a lovely library in their campus.
-The tradition of arts – be it hasechitra the local style of wall painting or the performing arts are very much a part of the DNA of Charaka.
+I came back and read a bit about them and discovered that this organization has a literary movement at its core.
+And was called Kavi-Kavya or Poem and the Poet.
+No wonder they have a lovely library on their campus.
+The tradition of arts – be it Hase Chitra the local style of wall painting or the performing arts are very much a part of the DNA of Charaka.

-Charaka is a place that felt absolutely in harmony with its surroundings, with local people running the place with the help of some marketing by people who can take their products to urban markets like Bangalore.
-In return they take inputs on designs from these markets.
+Charaka is a place that felt absolutely in harmony with its surroundings.
+Local people running the place with the help of some marketing by people who can take their products to urban markets like Bangalore.
+In return, they take inputs on designs from these markets.
 I found it a lovely adaptation of tradition to cater to contemporary needs.
 It is also a very dignified osmosis between the rural and urban economy.
 Most of the time one tends to patronize the other.
 This model works on mutual respect and respects the interdependence between the two.
 I need to go back for a detailed study of Charaka.

 Places like Charaka and Navdarshanam just leave you with an inspiration to go back to living in harmony with the nature around you.